Assisted Service Module

 Since configurations are overridden in local.properties

-, if you want to add a configuration element without losing the default values, you need to add all the defaults in addition to any new elements.
+, if you want to add a configuration element without losing the default values, you need to add all of the default elements in addition to any new elements.
 For example, to add my-new-header

 file: